 We welcome applications from candidates with an Engineering or Physical Science degree (minimum level 2:1), or a combination of degree and equivalent relevant experience to the same level to join the M2A community of research engineers.

 To be eligible for WEFO funding, applicants should:

-To be eligible for EPSRC funding, applicants should:
+To be eligible for EPSRC funding, applicant should: